searls/conf-talk-ideas/functional-is-the-new-black.md

-# Functional Is the New Black -- RubyConf 2015 & CodeMash 2016
+# Functional Is the New Black

+Conferences: RubyConf 2015 & CodeMash 2016

 ## Title